 - congenital, in which spinal deformities are apparent at birth

-- neurological (when brain abnormalities affect nerves and muscles in the spine)
+- neurological, when nerve abnormalities affect muscles in the spine

 - cerebral palsy, a group of nervous system disorders that affect movement, learning, hearing, seeing, and thinking

-- muscular dystrophy, a group of genetic disorders that results in muscle weakness
+- muscular dystrophy, a group of genetic disorders that result in muscle weakness

 - birth defects that affect an infant’s spinal bones, such as spina bifida